What is the Toronto Industry Network?

 The Toronto Industry Network (TIN) is a group of manufacturers and manufacturing associations with operations in the City of Toronto.
 Collectively the Network employs approximately 30,000 people directly and another 100,000 indirectly through suppliers and customers.

 TIN provides the manufacturing community with a strong voice at City Hall, participating in the formulation of policies that affect industry.
-The Network is particularly interested in making our City more competitive for manufacturing within Canada and internationally including the following recent activities:
+In working to help make our City more competitive for manufacturing within Canada and internationally, TIN has been very engaged in recent activities such as:

 The Network believes strongly that there is an important role for industry in the development of sound public policy.
 Our organization closely monitors City Hall and has developed an excellent working relationship with many of the senior managers.